In this comparison, I break down the advantages and disadvantages of the two most common types of cookware: stainless steel and non-stick.

 Want to see all the products we recommend in one convenient place?
 Visit the Prudent Reviews Amazon shop to browse a handpicked selection of our favorite cookware, kitchen knives, appliances, and more.

 As an Amazon Associate Prudent Reviews earns from qualifying purchases.

 Sear/brown: Searing steaks, burgers, and hearty fish like salmon is a job for stainless steel or cast iron, but not non-stick.
 Why?
 First, stainless steel cookware retains heat exceptionally well (more on this in a minute), which means it won’t lose its temperature when you slap a cold steak on its surface.
 Second, its stickiness maximizes contact between the meat and the hot surface, which allows it to form a golden-brown crust.

-Some non-stick brands, such as Calphalon Unison Non-stick, claim to produce a result similar to stainless steel, but, in general, stainless steel is your best bet.
+Some non-stick brands, such as Calphalon Signature, claim to produce a result similar to stainless steel, but, in general, stainless steel is your best bet.
 And when it comes to browning and deglazing, you need some bits of food stuck to the pan for the most flavorful sauces.

 Boil: Both stainless steel and non-stick can handle this job.
 However, stainless steel cookware heats up faster, which means it will bring water to a boil in less time.
 One watch-out—never add salt to cold water in a stainless steel pan.
 Wait until it has come to a rolling boil.
 Adding salt to the water beforehand may cause pitting, a form of rust.

 Bake: Stainless steel is notorious for food getting stuck, so if you use it for baking, you must adequately grease the pan or use parchment paper.
 Baking with non-stick will make your life easier since your baked goods shouldn’t stick, but make sure the cookware can handle the oven temperature that the recipe calls for before you get started.